bbbbbr/gimp-plugin-reduce-color-depth/Readme.md

 The plugin menu location is: `Colors -> Reduce Color Bit-Depth...`

 ## Compatibility
-At least compatible with some versions of GIMP 2.10 on Linux
+At least compatible with some versions of GIMP 2.10 on Linux and Windows.

+## Download
+Pre-built binaries can be downloaded from the [Releases section](https://github.com/bbbbbr/gimp-plugin-reduce-color-depth/releases).

+## Install
+Copy the plugin file to the relevant location below.

+Plug-in folder locations:
+- Linux: `~/.config/GIMP/2.10/plug-ins`
+- Windows: `C:\Program Files\GIMP 2\lib\gimp\2.0\plug-ins`

 Screenshot: